mikegallimore/Tape_to_Tape/README.md

 - parse_game.py, which contains a function that pulls and reformats plays files already exported from tapetotapetracker.com and placed within a subfolder
 - plot_game_density_shots.py, which contains a function that generates a 2D density plot of a game's shot events overlaying a rink image
 - plot_game_scatter_shots.py, which contains a function that generates a scatter plot of a game's shot events overlaying a rink image
+- rink_image.jpg, which serves as the background image for charts of game events
 - run_game_parse.py, which creates a season and game argument it passes through to parse_game.py
 - run_game_plot.py, which creates a season and game argument it passes through to the plotting scripts